ls1intum/Artemis/docs/dev/local-moodle-setup-for-lti.rst

 Customization
 ---------------
-Moodle port number can be customized over the docker-compose.yml file.
+You can customize Moodle port number over the docker-compose.yml file.

 .. code-block:: yaml